SussexPAL/PythonCrashCourse/Scripts/data_types.md

 ```
 you get an error.

-You can change the elements without completely overriding them, if that's possible (which depends on what kind of data type it is).
+You can change the elements without completely overriding them, if that's possible (which depends on what kind of data type the elements are).
 For example you can do this:
 ```
 l1 = [1, 2]
 l2 = [4, 5]